aosabook/500lines/ci/chapter.rst

 Conclusion
 ==========

-Through separating concerns into their own processes, we were able to build the fundamentals of a distributed continuous integration system.
-With each process communicating with each other through socket requests, we are able to host this system across multiple machines and that enabled us to make our system more reliable.
+By separating concerns into their own processes, we were able to build the fundamentals of a distributed continuous integration system.
+With processes communicating with each other via socket requests, we are able to distribute this system across multiple machines, helping to make our system more reliable and scalable.

 Since the CI system is quite simple now, you can extend it yourself to be far more functional.
 A few suggestions for improvements are the following: